Correcting your Vision with LASIK Eye Surgery

 Dr. Burns has been performing refractive surgery since 1995.
 He has performed RK, PRK, LASIK, and Refractive Lens Exchange.
 Dr. Burns performs all pre-operative and post-operative exams, and spends time with his refractive surgery patients, making sure to answer all the questions they may have about the procedure.

 Dr. Burns is committed to helping you decide which vision correction option is most appropriate for you.
-Whether you choose LASIK, PRK or monovision contact lenses, Dr. Burns will strive to provide you with the best possible results.
+Whether you choose LASIK eye surgery, PRK or monovision contact lenses, Dr. Burns will strive to provide you with the best possible results.

-If you would like to find out more about LASIK or other refractive surgery options, please contact our office at 502.245.0305 to arrange a free screening.
+If you live in Louisville, Middletown or surrounding areas and would like to find out more about LASIK eye surgery or other refractive surgery options, please contact our office at 502.245.0305 to arrange a free screening.

 See What Our Patients Are Saying: